tri47/tri47/README.md

 I also studies part-time for a Master in Data Science at [**Georgia Tech**](https://www.gatech.edu/).
 Go Jackets!

-While not at my desk, I enjoy bouldering, Judo, hiking and strategy board games.
+While not at my desk, I enjoy bouldering , Judo, hiking and strategy board games.